Skip to content

 try transform.traverse(MyTransform, &tree, &visitor);

-Replace a node’s data in its enter hook.
-The walker automatically re-reads the node after your hook returns, so the replacement’s children are walked:
+The simplest transform replaces a node’s data inside its enter hook.
+The walker re-reads the node after every enter, so the replacement’s children are walked automatically:

 pub fn enter_binary_expression(